Found by AI

 What is the difference between GEO and AEO?

 GEO (Generative Engine Optimization) focuses on being cited in AI-generated answers that humans read.
-AEO (Agent Engine Optimization) focuses on being selected by autonomous AI agents that act on behalf of humans.
+AEO (Agentic Engine Optimization) focuses on being selected by autonomous AI agents that act on behalf of humans.
 In GEO, the human sees the recommendation and decides.
 In AEO, the agent decides.
 Both require structured data and authoritative content, but AEO places additional emphasis on machine-readable protocols, entity completeness, and API accessibility.

 Does SEO still matter if AI is taking over?